Linear regression and its inference on noisy network-linked data: Small projection perturbation under random network models

 \end{thm}

-Notice that the bound is for a given deterministic vector ${v}$ instead of all unit vectors, which would be equivalent to a bound on $\norm{\hat{W}\hat{W}^T - WW^T}$, and this quantity is too large for our inference purpose.
+Notice that the bound is for a given deterministic vector ${v}$ instead of all unit vectors.
+The latter would be equivalent to a bound on $\norm{\hat{W}\hat{W}^T - WW^T}$ and is too large for our inference purpose.
 By restricting the scope of applicability, our result trades off for the tighter bound \eqref{eq: projection bound}, which is crucial for our inference to work in relatively sparse network settings.

 \begin{coro}[Small projection perturbation, adjacency matrix case] Assume that $\hat{P} = A$ is used in Algorithm~\ref{algo:estimation-most-general}.
 If Assumption~\ref{ass:eigen-gap} holds and $d$ satisfies